 Wasing PYO Pumpkins & Woodland Trail

 At the heart of stunning Wasing Estate near Aldermaston lies a very special field that's home to our organic pumpkin crop.
-Our Halloween event takes place in this beautiful Berkshire countryside and visitors are invited to follow the enchanting woodland trail through Wasing's stunning autumnal woodland and along the way, encounter upon some creatures inspired by those living on the Estate.
+Our Pumpkin event takes place in this beautiful Berkshire countryside and visitors are invited to follow the enchanting woodland trail through Wasing's stunning autumnal woodland and along the way, encounter upon some creatures inspired by those living on the Estate.
 Then head for the pumpkin field & pick your own pumpkins.

 Visit Wasing's Pick Your Own Pumpkin field & Woodland Trail

 * Pick Your Own organic pumpkins field with scarecrows

 * A magical little woodland trail featuring the Estate's resident creatures including bats & spiders

 * Hot & cold refreshments including pizza & hot chocolate